 He admitted that the Agency initially misinterpreted provisions in the Framework Financial Regulation (FFR) related to the need to submit a building file to the budgetary authorities.
 The building file (the detailed dossier on the expansion of the office premises) was submitted on 17 May 2016 to DG ENER and DG BUDG for review and approval.
-In the meantime it has become clear that the building file does not need to be submitted to the Budgetary Authorities, as it is below the threshold established in Art.
+In the meantime it has become clear that the building file does not need to be submitted to the Budgetary Authorities, as it falls-is below the threshold established in Art.
 88 of the Framework Financial Regulation (FFR).

 The Commission representative said they were surprised about the handling of this file, especially that ACER sent a notification of the building project to the Parliament and Council without awaiting the Commission's feedback (and without giving the Commission sufficient time to provide such a feedback).
 She called for close coordination of the Agency's Administration department with the Commission's SRD service in the future.
 Moreover, she asked for a clarification of the number of staff at the Agency as, based on ACER's authorised posts, it seemed that ACER had sufficient office space.
-It appeared that ACER had been recruiting contract agents above the number recognised by the Commission, and as such the justification for the additional space may not be supported by the Commission, as the current office space appears to be sufficient for the authorised staff.
-She also requested further clarifications as to the number of additional parking spaces requested.
+According to the CommissionIt appeared that, ACER has been recruiting contract agents above the number recognised by the Commission, and as such the justification for the additional space may not be supported by the Commission, as the current office space is appears to be sufficient for the recognised authorised staff.
+She also requested further clarifications as to was also surprised about the number of additional parking spaces requested.

 The Director confirmed that the Agency has been using project-based contract agents beyond the number recognised by the Commission to overcome the severe shortage of staff, in an attempt to preserve its ability to deliver on its legislative mandate.
+The Director already informed the AB of this approach at the meeting in Bucharest on 26 March 2015.
+Moreover, at least until now, contract agent posts did not require authorisation, but were only dependent on the availability of budgetary appropriation.
 The Agency would like to use the opportunity to expand when floors become available at TR3.
 Finally, ACER provides a parking space to every staff member that needs it as a social measure, as part of its attempt to be an attractive employer and, at least partially, to compensate for the unrealistic decrease of the correction coefficient.